174: No Such Thing As A Manta Ray

 And this guy, a deranged priest, attacked him once with a bayonet.

 And so he always kept a gun by his side.
+Attacked the Pope.

-Marcinkus, managed to thwart him
+Marcinkas, managed to thwart him.

-with his gun.
+With his gun.
 No, with his bare fists.

 And then from then on, when they built the Popemobile, they built this little pouch underneath Marcinkis' seat so that he could have his gun in there.

-The last time that there was an assassination attempt on the Pope, it was this guy called Mehmet Ali Adche,
+The last time that there was an assassination attempt on the Pope, it was this guy called Mehmet Ali Agcheh, and it was in 1981, and he'd actually escaped from prison in Turkey for another murder.

-He'd actually escaped from prison in Turkey for another murder.
-But he tried to kill the Pope and he went to prison, and he's been let out now, and he's done a bunch of things.
+But he tried to kill the Pope, and he went to prison, and he's been let out now, and he's done a bunch of things.
+First of all, he said he wants to meet the current Pope.

 Bring him over.